venkatraj/js-notes/Part 1/08. Prototypes and Inheritance/8.1. Prototypal inheritance/Prototypal inheritance.md

 ## Read/Write Rules
-With data properties, if you read a property, it will be looked up in object and then in prototype.
+With data properties, if you read a property, it will be looked up in object and then in prototype chain.
 If you write a property, a property will be created in referenced object, even though same named property exists in prototype object.
-It won't be overwrited, because chances are it is also prototype to another object.
+It won't be overwrote, because chances are it is also prototype to another object.
 Think of `user` object as prototype to `admin`, `customer` and so on.

 For `accessor` property, both reading and writing will look up in object and then in prototype.
+Setter creates new properties in referenced objects

 ```js